If Jesus Rose from the Dead, then (#32) Our Faith Is Not in Vain

 Paul is speaking of the preaching of the apostles here, but this would be true of us as well.
 If Jesus had remained in the tomb, then our witness and testimony of Christ would all be in vain, without any “foundation”.
 One could rightly say it would be false and misleading.

 But Christ is risen and our witness is based upon that which is unshakably true.
-And this, again, is why it was the predominant theme of the apostles preaching and teaching:
+This, again, is why it was the predominant theme of the apostles preaching and teaching:

 And with great power the apostles were giving testimony to the resurrection of the Lord Jesus, and abundant grace was upon them all.
 Acts 4:33